Build add-in for MS Office Excel , Word 2010 - 2000

 End Function

 Step 7.
-Customizing main menus
+Customizing Office main menu

-Add-in Express provides a component to customize the main menu of any Office application.
-Note that several Office applications from Office 2000-2003 have several main menus.
+Add-in Express provides a component to customize the main menu of a pre-Ribbon Office application.
+Note that some Office applications from Office 2003, XP and 2000 have several main menus.
 Say, in these Excel versions, you find Worksheet Menu Bar and Chart Menu Bar.
-Naturally, in Excel 2007 and 2010 these menus are replaced with the Ribbon UI.
-Nevertheless, they are still accessible programmatically and you may want to use this fact in your code.
-As for customizing main menus in Outlook, see Developing Microsoft Outlook COM add-in.
+Naturally, starting from Excel 2007, these menus are replaced with the Ribbon UI.
+Nevertheless, the CommandBar objects representing the main menus are still accessible programmatically and you may want to use this fact in your code.
+As for customizing main menus in Outlook, see Step 8.
+Customizing main menu of Outlook 2007 - 2000.

 In-place designer for the main menu component

-Then you add a button and set their properties in the way described in Step 5.
-Adding a New Toolbar Button.
-Pay attention to the BeforeID property of the button.
+Pay attention to the BeforeID property of the button component.
 To place the button before the New button, you set this property to 3, which is the ID of the button New.
 Please remember that showing an image for any command bar control requires choosing a correct value for the Style property of the button.
-For the newly added menu item (button) set Style = adxMsoButtonIconAndCaption.
+For the newly created menu item (button) set Style = adxMsoButtonIconAndCaption.

 Step 8.
-Customizing context menus
+Customizing Office context menus

-• Specify the context menu to customize
+• Specify the host application and the name of the context menu to customize

 • Use the in-place designer to add custom controls to the Controls collection of the component